Attention deficit hyperactivity disorder controversies: Over- and under-diagnosis

-Issues with comorbidity is another possible explanation in favor of the argument of overdiagnosis.
+Issues with comorbidity are another possible explanation in favor of the argument of overdiagnosis.
 As many as 75% of diagnosed children with ADHD meet criteria for some other psychiatric diagnosis.
 Among children diagnosed with ADHD, about 25% to 30% have anxiety disorders, 9% to 32% have depression, 45% to 84% have oppositional defiant disorder, and 44% to 55% of adolescents have conduct disorder.
 Learning disorders are found in 20% to 40% of children with ADHD.

 Another possible explanation of over-diagnosis of ADHD is the "relative-age effect", which applies to children of both sexes.
 Younger children are more likely to be inappropriately diagnosed with ADHD and treated with prescription medication than their older peers in the same grade.
 Children who are almost a year younger tend to appear more immature than their classmates, which influences both their academic and athletic performance.

 The debate of underdiagnosis, or giving a "false negative", has also been discussed, specifically in literature concerning ADHD among adults, girls and underprivileged communities.
 It is estimated that in the adult population, rates of ADHD are somewhere between 4% and 6%.
-However, as little as 11% of these adults with ADHD actually receive assessment, and furthermore, any form of treatment.
-Between 30% and 70% of children with ADHD report at least one impairing symptom of ADHD in adulthood, and 30% to 50% still meet diagnostic criteria for an ADHD diagnosis.
+However, as little as 11% of these adults with ADHD actually receive assessment, much less any form of treatment.
+Between 30% and 70% of children with ADHD report at least one impairing symptom of ADHD in adulthood, and 30% to 50% still meet the diagnostic criteria for ADHD.

 Research on gender differences also reveals an argument for underdiagnosis of ADHD among girls.
 The ratio for male-to-female is 4:1 with 92% of girls with ADHD receiving a primarily inattentive subtype diagnosis.
 This difference in gender can be explained, for the majority, by the different ways boys and girls express symptoms of this particular disorder.
 Typically, females with ADHD exhibit less disruptive behaviors and more internalizing behaviors.
 Girls tend to show fewer behavioral problems, show fewer aggressive behaviors, are less impulsive, and are less hyperactive than boys diagnosed with ADHD.
 These patterns of behavior are less likely to disrupt the classroom or home setting, therefore allowing parents and teachers to easily overlook or neglect the presence of a potential problem.
-The current diagnostic criteria appear to be more geared towards males than females, and the ADHD characteristics of men have been over-represented.
+The current diagnostic criteria appear to be more geared towards symptoms more common in males than in females, and the ADHD characteristics of men have been over-represented.
 This leaves many women and girls with ADHD neglected.